Alex Whitworth

-As far as it is possible to ascertain, amongst other achievements Berrimilla II was the first vessel ever to sail from Australia to England via the North West Passage and the first to circumnavigate via the North West Passage under sail.
-Whitworth received several awards for these voyages, including, in 2009, the Ocean Cruising Club Barton Cup and, in 2010, the Cruising Club of America's Blue Water Medal for a circumnavigation of the world via the North West Passage West to East.
+As far as it is possible to ascertain, amongst other achievements, Berrimilla II was the first vessel ever to sail from Australia to England via the North West Passage and the first to circumnavigate via the North West Passage under sail.
+Whitworth received several awards for these voyages, including, in 2009, the Ocean Cruising Club Barton Cup and, in 2010, the Cruising Club of America's Blue Water Medal for a circumnavigation of the world via the Northwest Passage West to East.

 When not at sea Whitworth teaches safety and sea survival to offshore sailors.
 During his professional career, he worked both in the Public Service and in private industry.
 He is a Fellow of the University of Wollongong.
-He has run about 30 marathons, including Stanley Marathon in the Falkland Islands during the first circumnavigation.
-His best time was 2hr 41min. in 1985.
+He has run about 30 marathons, including the Stanley Marathon in the Falkland Islands during the first circumnavigation.
+His best time was 2hr 41 minutes in 1985.